damienbod/BlazorServerOidc/README.md

 ## Switch Blazor Server to Blazor Web (Server)

 > [!WARNING]
-> The required security headers can only be applied to Blazor Web in Server mode
+> The required security headers can only be applied to Blazor Web in InteractiveServer mode

 https://github.com/javiercn/BlazorWebNonceService